ariful19/stationery/README.md

 - Node.js 20+
 - [pnpm](https://pnpm.io/) 8+
 - SQLite 3.40+ (CLI is optional but handy for inspection)
-- Docker 24+ with Compose v2 (for the container workflow)

 ## Local development with pnpm